A Tryst With Sikkim

 Bhutan Festival & Sikkim Tour is our signature group journey and its inception is as old as the company per se.
-These two nations offers quite a contrast in terms of landscapes, ambience, people and essence.
-Bhutan typically highlights the serenity and tranquility marked by its pristine environ, quaintness, medieval Dzongs (Fortress), Monasteries etc. On other hand Sikkim has its own distinct character as a small mountain kingdom till it merged with Indian Union in 1975.
-Also the reflection of Hindu and Buddhist cultures in harmony in form of Hindu shrines & mural filled, meditative monasteries with astonishing mega structures that adorn the skyline.
-Sikkim in some places or India in general incorporates lots of people, a maddening crowds, chaotic traffics, blaring horns but to some and to larger degree this is where inherent charm of its own lies.
-As Allison remarked” After sometimes she found a sense of order in chaos” This tour in particular not just provides an insights into these two beautiful nations but also interesting analogy.
+These two nations offer quite a contrast in terms of landscapes, ambiance, people, and essence.
+Bhutan typically highlights the serenity and tranquility marked by its pristine environment, quaintness, medieval Dzongs (Fortresses), Monasteries, etc. On the other hand, Sikkim had its own distinct character as a small mountain kingdom till it merged with the Indian Union in 1975.
+Also, the reflection of Hindu and Buddhist cultures in harmony in the form of Hindu shrines & mural-filled, meditative monasteries with astonishing mega structures that adorn the skyline.
+Sikkim, in some places or India in general, incorporates lots of people, maddening crowds, chaotic traffic, and blaring horns, but to some and to a larger degree, this is where the inherent charm of its own lies.
+As Allison remarked,” After sometimes she found a sense of order in chaos.”
+This tour, in particular, not only provides insights into these two beautiful nations but also an interesting analogy.

-This autumn trip comprises of 3 guests – Michael, June & Allison, all three from USA.
-Michael is man of letters and a very few words but harbours lot of curiosities and questions especially if it revolves around spiritual metaphysic.
-June has a gift with words and congenial aura to make any counterpart comfortable.
-Allison has humility, poise, grace and elegance, far beyond her young age.
-She was also a guardian angel to me for correcting my poor english pronunciations more often than not.
+This autumn trip comprises 3 guests – Michael, June & Allison, all three from the USA.
+Michael is a man of few words but harbours a lot of curiosities and questions, especially if it revolves around spiritual metaphysics.
+June has a gift with words and a congenial aura to make any counterpart comfortable.
+Allison has humility, poise, grace, and elegance far beyond her young age.
+She was also a guardian angel to me for correcting my poor English pronunciation more often than not.

-After Bhutan, it was 4 nights/ 5 days trip to Sikkim.
-Originally, it was designed with 2 nights in Gangtok and 2 nights in Darjeeling but there was political impasse and indefinite strike in Darjeeling.
-So we found alternative in Temi Tea Estate (Sikkim) for Darjeeling Tour.
-In short, it was all Sikkim trip.
+After Bhutan, it was 4 4-night/5-day trip to Sikkim.
+Originally, it was designed with 2 nights in Gangtok and 2 nights in Darjeeling but there was a political impasse and an indefinite strike in Darjeeling.
+So we found an alternative in Temi Tea Estate (Sikkim) for the Darjeeling Tour.
+In short, it was all Sikkim’s trip.

 Odyssey commenced for 5 of us that includes me, driver and 3 guests on 12 Oct, 2017.